Optimise viewing for

 Conditions

-This trial is treating patients with locally advanced (Stage III) inoperable, or metastatic (Stage IV) pancreatic ductal adenocarcinoma
+This trial is treating people with locally advanced (Stage III) inoperable, or metastatic (Stage IV) pancreatic ductal adenocarcinoma

 Eligibility